uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Reports situations when a device is not supported.
      - No

-Errors occured during the execution of oneDAL functionality are represented with ``oneapi::dal::runtime_error``.
-Two main groups of errors are distinguished:
+Errors that occur during the execution of oneDAL functionality are represented with ``oneapi::dal::runtime_error``.
+Two main groups of errors shall be
+distinguished:

-- destination type range errors
+- errors in the destination type range
-- OS facilities interaction errors
+- errors in the OS facilities interaction

 All other errors are reported via ``oneapi::dal::internal_error``.